DevExpress/XAF-Blazor-Kubernetes-example/README.md

 docker exec your_container_id dotnet XAFContainerExample.Blazor.Server.dll --updateDatabase --forceUpdate --silent
 ```

 In this particular solution example, we need to pass a CONNECTION_STRING environment variable specifiying which connection string name (defined in the appsetting.json file) we will use in the container.
-Here the MySqlConnectionString allows using a database hosted on the host machine.

 ```
-docker run --network="host" -e CONNECTION_STRING=MySqlConnectionString your_docker_hub_id/xaf-container-example:latest .
+docker run --network="host" -e CONNECTION_STRING=MSSQLConnectionString your_docker_hub_id/xaf-container-example:latest .
 ```

 4. We need to store the image in Docker Hub.
 Log in with your docker credentials and push the image to your Docker Hub: